SanouAlexandre/Machine-Learning/README.md

 The aim of this project is to train and evaluate different models that predict a book’s rating from a GoodReads dataset.
 ## MachineLearningHousingCorp
 The objective of this project is to predict house prices in California using data from 1990.
+## MNIST Classification
+This project explores various machine learning classification tasks applied to the MNIST dataset, including binary, multiclass, multilabel, and multioutput classification.
+We also delve into error analysis to identify common misclassifications and strategies to improve model performance.